After a great time in Ghana, and a long layover in Lagos airport, I finally I went to the gate for the flight back to the US.

 Chicken breast main course

 Next I had the cheese course, which was one of the best parts of the meal.
-A nice mix of some soft cheeses with cheddar and feta was served with crackers and mixed nuts and a dried apricot.
+A nice mix of some soft cheeses with cheddar and feta with crackers and mixed nuts and a dried apricot.

 ‘International Cheese Selection”